ShaneShipston/argonauts/README.md

 entries: Input paths for webpack.
 Defaults to []
 js: Input and output directory.
 You may pass in an object containing in and out.
 Defaults to 'js'
+jsExt: List of extensions to trigger a compile on
 browsers: Browser support.
 Defaults to ['> 1%', 'ie >= 11']
 webpack: Webpack options override.
 JS rules are automatically applied.
 Defaults to {}